Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Service Fabric Managed Cluster monitoring with Azure Monitor.md

 ## Overview

 Below describes the different monitoring agent configurations available as part of Azure Monitor for monitoring managed clusters.
-[Windows Azure Diagnostics (WAD)](#windows-azure-diagnostics-wad) is legacy and currently provides the most comprehensive level of monitoring.
+[Windows Azure Diagnostics (WAD)](#windows-azure-diagnostics-wad) currently provides the most comprehensive level of monitoring.
 See [Azure Monitor Overview](https://docs.microsoft.com/azure/azure-monitor/overview) for detailed information about monitoring in Azure.
 Links to ARM templates for each configuration are provided under each agent configuration below.
+Each configuration has its own advantage depending on type of data being monitored and type of storage and potentially different costs.

 ## Azure Monitor Agent

+Azure Monitor agent is the new / current logging extension meant to replace other existing extensions.
+This agent does not currently provide full configuration options such as ETW but does provide a centralized configuration.
 These templates deploy a Service Fabric managed cluster with Azure Monitor agent enabled.
-Azure Monitor agent is the new / current logging extension meant to replace other existing extensions.
-This agent does not currently provide full configuration options such as ETW.

 [Standard SKU Service Fabric managed cluster, 1 node type with Azure Monitor enabled](https://github.com/Azure-Samples/service-fabric-cluster-templates/blob/master/SF-Managed-Standard-SKU-1-NT-AzureMonitor)